-The Zamioculcas zamiifolia – or ZZ plant — is a tropical perennial native to Eastern Africa that has become popular worldwide in recent years due to its tolerance of a wide range of conditions.
-The ZZ grows smooth, naturally shiny leaves that range from bright lime in their youth to an emerald green in their maturity.
-Individual leaflets are typically one to three inches long.
-They spring from thick, slightly bulbous stalks, which grow from large, water-storing rhizomes hidden underneath the soil.
-The ZZ is a highly dependable houseplant because it can tolerate low light and has low water requirements.
+The Zamioculcas zamiifolia, or ZZ Plant, is a tropical perennial native to Eastern Africa.
+It has become popular worldwide in recent years due to its tolerance of a wide range of conditions—a highly dependable houseplant, it can tolerate low light and has low water requirements.
+Sometimes nicknamed the “Zanzibar Gem,” the ZZ grows smooth, naturally shiny leaflets that range from bright lime in their youth to an emerald green in their maturity.
+Individual leaflets are typically one to three inches long and spring from thick, slightly bulbous stalks, which grow from large, water-storing rhizomes hidden underneath the soil.